theOlligist/PhageAnnotationPipelineScrips/README.md

 The program will produce a csv called StructureCompiled.csv

-/ ! \ In this version the order is important: GeneMarkS, Prodigal, Metagene, Glimmer \n / ! \ Note that prodigal produces a csv, not a txt
+/ ! \ In this version the order is important: GeneMarkS, Prodigal, Metagene, Glimmer.
+/ ! \ Note that prodigal produces a csv, not a txt

 ### functional annotation